Notable sagas with short summaries, listed by genre. Enjoy.

 Sagas that are usually grouped with the Sagas of Icelanders, even if they are technically not about Icelanders:

-- Saga of the Faroe Islanders (Færeyinga Saga): Starting as a historical recounting of the Norse settlement of the Faroe Islands, it soon moves on to the main story, the life of Villain Protagonist Thrand of Gotunote , a shrewd Faroese chieftain who resents the intrusion of both Christianity and Norwegian overlordship on the Faroe Islands, both embodied by his heroic antagonist Sigmundur Brestisson.
+- The Saga of the Faroe Islanders (Færeyinga Saga): Starting as a historical recounting of the Norse settlement of the Faroe Islands, it soon moves on to the main story, the life of Villain Protagonist Thrand of Gotunote , a shrewd Faroese chieftain who resents the intrusion of both Christianity and Norwegian overlordship on the Faroe Islands, both embodied by his heroic antagonist Sigmundur Brestisson.

 - Saga of Erik the Red (Eiríks saga rauða) and Saga of the Greenlanders (Grnlendinga saga): Often referred to collectively (with a modern expression) as the Vinland Sagas, these sagas relate the Norse settlement of Greenland led by Erik the Red, and the subsequent expeditions of Leif Eriksson and Thorfinn Karlsefni to a land they called Vinland, in other words, the American continent.
 Though the "Vinland Sagas" have comparatively little to offer artistically, they get a lot of attention for their historical subject matter.
 That there is a true core to them was proven in 1960 by the discovery of the Norse settlement at L'Anse aux Meadows in Newfoundland.

-- Tale Of Einar Sokkason (Einars þáttr Sokkasonar): Another story set in Greenland, a kind of Wild West even in the eyes of the Icelanders.
+- The Tale of Einar Sokkason (Einars þáttr Sokkasonar): Another story set in Greenland, a kind of Wild West even in the eyes of the Icelanders.
 To bring a bishop to Greenland, Einar vows loyalty to bishop Arnaldr, which comes to bite him in the ass when the bishop's greed foments a dispute over a salvaged wreck into a blood feud, in which Einar and ten other men perish.

 Kings' Sagas (Konungasögur):